georgu28/Sonemote_Project/music/README.md

 # Music Directory

 This directory contains emotion-specific music folders.
-The FaceTune application will automatically play music from the appropriate folder based on the detected emotion.
+The Sonemote application will automatically play music from the appropriate folder based on the detected emotion.

 ## Directory Structure